Oct 15, 2021

 Face recognition is a technology capable of identifying or verifying a subject through an image, video or any audiovisual element of his face.
 Generally, this identification is used to access an application, system or service.

 It is a method of biometric identification that uses that body measures, in this case face and head, to verify the identity of a person through its facial biometric pattern and data.
 The technology collects a set of unique biometric data of each person associated with their face and facial expression to identify, verify and/or authenticate a person.

 If you are interested in getting more information about customer identification, download this guide to know all the details.

 Face recognition system

-The procedure simply requires any device that has digital photographic technology to generate and obtain the images and data necessary to create and record the biometric facial pattern of the person that needs to be identified.
+The face recognition procedure simply requires any device that has digital photographic technology to generate and obtain the images and data necessary to create and record the biometric facial pattern of the person that needs to be identified.

 Unlike other identification solutions such as passwords, verification by email, selfies or images, or fingerprint identification, Biometric facial recognition uses unique mathematical and dynamic patterns that make this system one of the safest and most effective ones.

 The objective of face recognition is, from the incoming image, to find a series of data of the same face in a set of training images in a database.
 The great difficulty is ensuring that this process is carried out in real-time, something that is not available to all biometric facial recognition software providers.